 Outside of the North Pole City is the town's beloved totem pole and a replica homesteader's cabin.
 Located near City Hall is the trailhead for Beaver Spring Nature Trail, a half-mile path that winds through a northern conifer forest to North Pole Park.
 Located on Santa Claus Lane, Terry Miller Memorial Park features a picnic area and playground.

 First homesteaded in 1944, North Pole was given its holiday-themed name by a development company selling property and hoping to attract a toy manufacturer that could advertise products as being made in North Pole.
 The name stuck although a toy factory never materialized.

-North Pole’s association with the spirit of Christmas began in earnest in the 1950s by Con Miller.
+North Pole’s association with the spirit of Christmas began in earnest in the 1950s by Conrad Miller.
 The young trading post operator was well known in rural Alaska for playing Santa Claus for young children in Alaska villages.
-When he set up a trading post in North Pole, he named it Santa Claus House and today the sprawling store features almost endless aisles of Christmas ornaments and toys and a giant outdoor statue of Santa beckoning in highway travelers.
+When he set up a trading post in North Pole, he named it Santa Claus House and today the sprawling store features almost endless aisles of Christmas ornaments and toys, and a giant outdoor statue of Santa beckoning in highway travelers.